ReRubis/test_task/README.md

 2. Create the data folder and add the .csv data files.
 3. Open up the docker database container.

-(This step might be automated, but I am was limited on time.)
+(This step might be automated, but I was limited on time.)

 Find the container ID by running the following command:
 ```sh